Secure cloud solutions for law firms: A look at SRA guidance

 With ethical and conduct responsibilities to protect client confidentiality in addition to the usual financial and data protection concerns faced by all businesses, the cloud poses a relatively unknown area of risk.

 In 2013 a Legal Week Benchmarker survey indicated that 80% of partners and IT directors in legal firms believe that they are likely to be the subject of a cyber-attack.
 Some cautious law firms therefore shy away from the perceived risks posed by cloud.
 However, many are acutely aware that technological innovation offers a competitive advantage in a landscape that now consists of one-stop shops, contract lawyers and online legal services.
+Find out more about the benefits that cloud technology can bring and how to ensure you minimise cyber risks with our eBook: A guide to cloud for legal professionals.

 Cloud can offer technological innovation that can improve client satisfaction, keep employees engaged and costs low, yet the question remains: is cloud secure enough for law firms?